XPRIZE/GLEXP-Team-CCI/pubbly_console/README.md

 You can test your steps so far by refreshing your Domain name or IP address (not /phpinfo.php).
 If it resoloves to a console login page, it worked!

 > If it didn't work, you can debug by enabling php errors and warnings in the php.ini file you edited above.
 This will at least show what kind of an error you're getting.
 It may be a good idea to enable errors/warnings anyway, for bug fixing and your own development.
+> Also make sure that the folders are correclty placed by following the above steps.

 ### (Optional) Get python up and running